appkidsdev/privacypolicy/README.md

 # privacypolicy
-Privacy policy for "Draw, baby!" application.
+Privacy policy for the applications.